simonachkar/redux-app/README.md

 ## Introduction

-When I first learned React a year ago, nearly all the React courses were titled "React and Redux crash-course" or "Learn React and Redux" so I thought that in order to learn React, I should learn Redux...
-But that was not the case, when I started making client projects with React I noticed that I didn't need Redux, the projects were mostly small web apps or websites and I was doing a lot of things with React without a state management library.
-That was until I worked on a really big project that already used Redux, it was time for me to relearn Redux!
+When I first learned React a year ago, almosr all the React courses were titled "React and Redux crash-course" or "Learn React and Redux"... so I thought that to learn React, I should learn Redux.
+But that was not the case!
+When I started making client projects with React I noticed that I didn't need Redux, the projects were mostly small web apps or websites and I was doing a lot of things with stand-alone React without a state management library.
+That was until I worked on a really big project that already used Redux, it was time for me to re-learn Redux!

 ## WTH is Redux?

 Redux is a popular JavaScript library for managing the state of an app.
-A state is what holds data that will be used in the UI-elements.
+A _state_ is what holds data that will be used in the UI-elements.
 It can hold information fetched from an API call, or any backend or local files (for example the list of users, the name of the user, a list of tasks in a todo app...).
 In React, a component will rerender when its state change.

 Redux enable usage of a global state object that could be use thought all the app and makes it easier to manage all the app's states.

-In this article, I am going to explain the building blocks of Redus while coding an app.
+In this article, I am going to explain the building blocks of Redux while coding an app.
 The app consist of two components (`Blue.js` and `Yellow.js`) having buttons that triggers a push notification.
 The push notification will be displayed in the main component `App.js`.
 I think this is a good example to explore how to create, modify and use a global state object in a React app using Redux.

 The following is a mockup of the app we are going to build: